-(v) Persons with disabilities
+Persons with disabilities

-113. The CRPD entered into force for China and applied to the HKSAR on 31 August 2008.
-States Parties to the CRPD undertake to adopt all appropriate legislative, administrative and other measures for the implementation of the rights of persons with disabilities recognised in the Convention.
-With the existing Disability Discrimination Ordinance affording protection against discrimination on the ground of disability, and the Mental Health Ordinance (Cap.
-136) safeguarding the rights of mental patients, the HKSAR has been well positioned to meet the objectives of this Convention.
+114. The CRPD entered into force for the People's Republic of China, including the HKSAR, on 31 August 2008.
+States Parties undertake to adopt all appropriate legislative, administrative and other measures for the implementation of the rights of persons with disabilities recognised in the Convention.
+With the DDO affording protection against discrimination on the ground of disability, and the Mental Health Ordinance (Cap.
+136) safeguarding the rights of mentally incapacitated persons, the HKSAR has been well positioned to meet the objectives of this Convention.

-114. Measures have been taken to ensure that all bureaux and departments are fully aware of the need to take due account of the CRPD's provisions in formulating policies and implementing programmes.
+115. Measures have been taken to ensure that all bureaux and departments are fully aware of the need to take due account of the Convention's provisions in formulating policies and implementing programmes.
 The HKSAR Government works with the Rehabilitation Advisory Committee (the principal advisory body to the HKSAR Government on matters pertaining to the well-being of persons with disabilities and the development and implementation of rehabilitation policies and services in the HKSAR), the rehabilitation sector and the community at large to ensure compliance with the Convention, to provide support to promote participation by persons with disabilities in society, and to facilitate the enjoyment of their rights under this Convention.
 The HKSAR Government has also been actively promoting the spirit and core values of this Convention to the community.